 The PHAST model permits the user to select from one of four scenarios: residential, daycare, school, or occupational.
 In this Report, the residential scenario is used.
-The other scenarios include inputs that allow the user to model fewer days per week and weeks per year of exposure compared to a residential scenario, but these adjustments are addressed in a separate Expert Report (Expert Report of Dr. Lisa Bailey for Stephen Connard).
-Here, the estimation of dose is for a single day of exposure.
+The other scenarios include inputs that allow the user to model fewer days per week and weeks per year of exposure compared to a residential scenario but here the focus is on daily exposure.